samayunPathan/Backend-w3-Assignment-React-Node/README.md

 `npm install`

-Set up the PostgreSQL database:
+Set up the PostgreSQL database: create your own `config.json` file which include your database configuration data

 #### Create a new database
 In Database.sql file have table data run in your query to create table.